Sanjay-Reddy-S/Visual-Analytics-Assignments/README.md

 # Visual-Analytics-Assignments

-Tested on the local system in Python3.
+Tested on the local system in Python3 and on Jupyter also.
 The rendered interactive .html files are also present in the repository.

 It uses dataset from Gapminder: <a href="https://docs.google.com/spreadsheets/d/1YAvGw1qkOJZIOiyOEXkQjtDlDX4EvtLOuLz73QYRoBE/pub">Unemployment Rate for Age 15-24</a>